Igglybuff/awesome-piracy/readme.md

 - [ReadAnyBook](https://readanybook.com/) Free online reading.
 - [PDFdrive](http://pdfdrive.com) PDF Drive is your search engine for PDF files.
 No annoying ads, no download limits.
 - [Memory of the world](http://library.memoryoftheworld.org) A new website containing a lot of books.
+- [LibGen Unofficial](https://libgen.rs) search engine for articles and books on various topics, which allows free access to content that is otherwise paywalled or not digitized elsewhere.
+It contains way more content than Official Libgen
+- [Z-Library](https://z-lib.org/) search engine for scholarly journal articles, academic texts, and general-interest books, which allows free access to content that is otherwise paywalled

 ## Magazines
 - [PDF Giant](http://pdf-giant.com/) Various categories of downloadable PDFs